-Reynold’s Wrap is a little bit like coil stock
+Reynold’s Wrap is a little bit like Coil Stock (kinda)

 I knew going in, and having had some experience working with the removal of paint from metal – my trusted heat gun would not work quite as effectively as it does on wood surfaces.
 (Is this because of metals’ conductive properties?)